Danielsirota/MoanaUSD/README.md

 # MoanaUSD
 Python Script for converting the Moana Island Data Set to USD
+Work-in-progress: Currently only supports polygon conversion